 1 Corinthians 15:51-54 Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.

 Are you ready to go?
 If not, then there is good news: You can be!

 You may say that you are not good enough.
 You may think that you have done too many things to be forgiven.
-You may think that if God is real, then there is no getting right with Him, because you’re just too bad.
-Well, if you are willing to put your faith in the Christ of Christmas, the good new is that God is also ready…ready to forgive.
+You may think that if God is real, then there is no getting right with Him because you’re just too bad.
+Well, if you are willing to put your faith in the Christ of Christmas, the good news is that God is also ready…ready to forgive.

 For thou, Lord, [art] good, and ready to forgive; and plenteous in mercy unto all them that call upon thee. – Psa 86:5

 Get ready for Christmas, but make your heart ready for Christ.
 The Savior born in a manger wants to give new life to you.